P35.019: HVDC Overhead Transmission Lines

 Objective

-As new high-voltage direct current (HVDC) lines are being planned and built and existing lines refurbished, it is important to understand the performance of the line as well as the line components.
-Although there is experience operating HVDC lines built more than 30 years ago, knowledge gaps remain in line component selection, application, and long-term performance.
-Information collected from experience and research will assist the power industry in specifying, evaluating, and applying components on HVDC lines and in improving the performance of existing HVDC lines.
+As new high‑voltage direct‑current (HVDC) transmission lines are planned and constructed, and existing lines refurbished, there is a growing need to better understand the performance of HVDC transmission systems and their associated line components.
+While the industry has operating experience with HVDC lines constructed more than 30 years ago, significant knowledge gaps remain related to component selection, application, aging mechanisms, and long‑term performance under modern operating conditions.
+Information derived from field experience and focused research is essential to support informed specification, evaluation, and application of HVDC line components, as well as to improve the performance and reliability of existing HVDC assets.

-This project intends to address the following knowledge gaps:
+This project is intended to address the following industry knowledge gaps:

-• Component performance and benchmarking of new line designs and refurbishments
+• Component performance characterization and benchmarking for new HVDC line designs and refurbishment applications.

-• Electrical effects in the vicinity of HVDC lines
+• Improved characterization and assessment of electrical effects in the vicinity of HVDC transmission lines, including space‑charge‑related phenomena.

 Research Value

-• Reduce cost by providing guidance to optimize the design and operation of HVDC lines for electrical effects
+• Reduced life‑cycle and implementation costs by providing guidance to optimize the design and operation of HVDC lines with respect to electrical effects, helping utilities avoid overly conservative designs while maintaining safety and compliance.

 Approach

-This project intends to provide tools, guidelines, and methodologies that address component performance and the electrical effects of overhead HVDC lines.
-Components for new lines need to be evaluated beforehand to confirm compatibility and performance levels.
-Components on existing lines need to be tested to assess their integrity to prevent failures.
-In 2026, the following tasks are anticipated:
+This project is intended to provide engineering tools, guidelines, and methodologies that address both component performance and the electrical effects associated with overhead HVDC transmission lines.
+In 2027, the following tasks are anticipated as part of this project:

 Update HVDC Electrical Effects Module in TLWorkstation: Based on the results and data obtained from the reduced-scale, full-scale, and operational line measurements, the existing algorithms used in the EPRI TLWorkstation software tool intend to be updated and the user interface improved.

 Perform Live-Line Tool Testing: This task intends to test live-line tools under HVDC conditions.
 The plan is to investigate the effects of space charge and corona to determine their impact on the flashover performance and voltage distribution along the length of the tool.
-Work might also be done to determine the accuracy of voltage detection devices under HVDC conditions.
+Additional work may also be done to determine the accuracy of voltage detection devices under HVDC conditions.

 Update HVDC Reference Book (The Olive Book): An electronic version of the updated HVDC reference book will be made available to project funders.
 This reference book, updated each year, contains information on overhead lines and converter stations.